Local Language Book Project:

 An inspiring number of people who saw early examples of the Ready Set Go Books stepped up to ask how they could help.
 Artists and children donated art.
 Ethiopian translators got involved.
 A group of educators at the International Community School in Addis Ababa came together to write and translate some stories.
 We now have a Creative team in Oregon and a Production team in Seattle that work beautifully together to solve baffling challenges.

 When Jane Kurtz asked Yemisirach, head of the Ethiopia Reads office in Addis Ababa, what she thought of the first Ready Set Go books, she said, “I like them because they’re innovative.
 Ethiopians in my generation want to learn how to be more innovative.”
-Recently, she gave a peek into her 2018 efforts to share the books.
+She also shared the reactions she received to these books.

 A teacher-librarian praised the small number of words per page and added, “The curriculum guides that go with each book are very helpful in teaching us how we should read for the children in fun ways while they learn from the story.
 It made me realize that I was doing this in a wrong way for so long."